dat-boris/webxr-ai-demo/README.md

 Which will run the local server.

+> [!WARNING]
+> the image from the server is publically accessible - you should at least
+> change the ngrok server URL in:
+> - server/package.json
+> - webxr-client/src/whisperhook.tsx

 Then go to https://www.oculus.com/casting and copy and paste the content from [oculus_cast_hack.js] into the JS console.

+Now when you want to script to be able to see, change the `enableOculusHack` option for `useWhispherChat` to `true`.

 ## Web client setup